reposense/RepoSense/docs/dg/report.md

 ### Loading of report information
 The main Vue object depends on the `summary.json` data to determine the right `commits.json` files to load into memory.
 This is handled by `api.js`, which loads the relevant file information from the network files if available; otherwise, a report archive, `archive.zip`, has to be used.

-Once the relevant `commit.json` files are loaded, all the repo information will be passed into `v_summary` to be loaded in the summary view as the relevant ramp charts.
+Once the relevant `commit.json` files are loaded, all the repo information will be passed into `c_summary` to be loaded in the summary view as the relevant ramp charts.

 ### Activating additional view modules
 Most activity or actions should happen within the module itself, but in the case where there is a need to spawn or alter the view of another module, an event is emitted from the first module to the Vuex store, which then handles the data received and passes it along to the relevant modules.